Poetry Analysis: How to Analyze a Poem

-After covering the technical aspects of a poem, it is best to learn about the background of the poem.
-This means that one may find it beneficial to look up the poet, the date that the poem was written, and the cultural context of the work.
-All of that information typically gives the reader a more in-depth understanding of the poem, and it seems self-explanatory that one who has an enhanced comprehension of the poem would have an easier time conducting an analysis of that poem.
+This means that you can find it beneficial to look up the poet, the date that the poem was written, and the cultural context of the work.
+All of that information typically gives the reader a more in-depth understanding of the poem, and it seems self-explanatory that one who has an enhanced comprehension of the poem would have an easier time analyzing that poem.

-A great way to choose a topic for a poetry analysis essay is to decide on a topic that would deal with information that one is already familiar with.
-For example, if the choice of the poem to analyze is up to the writer, then it may be beneficial for the writer to choose a poem that he/she has encountered before.
-If the choice is to be made between different subject areas within a poem, then the writer could find it easier to choose to focus on writing about an area that plays to his/her strengths, so that the statements made in the essay are conveyed clearly and confidently.
+A great way to choose a topic for a poetry analysis essay is to decide on one that would deal with information that you are already familiar with.
+For example, if the choice of the poem to analyze is up to you, then it may be beneficial for you to choose a poem that you have encountered before.
+If the choice is to be made between different subject areas within a poem, then you could find it easier to choose to focus on writing about an area that plays to your strengths, so that the statements made in the essay are conveyed clearly and confidently.

-A poetry analysis essay may seem like a daunting writing assignment at first, but if the topic, outline, and paper are composed following the aforementioned steps, the paper will no doubt, turn out very well.
+A poem analysis essay may seem like a daunting writing assignment at first, but if the topic, outline, and paper are composed following the steps mentioned above, the paper will no doubt, turn out very well.

 Poetry Analysis Essay Outline

 An outline for a poetry analysis essay can be very simple.
 It is merely a guideline for the writer to build upon.
 Put the title of the paper at the top of the page, then place the number one (1) underneath, just before the word “Introduction.”
 Under this, you can list brainstormed ideas for the introduction paragraph of the paper.
 The final portion of this section should be dedicated to the thesis statement of the paper.